 The Spread offense is widely used in college football, and therefore has traveled to today’s NFL.
 It was not long ago when offensive coordinators would force a spread offense quarterback into a pro style system.
 With so many college quarterbacks entering the NFL from the spread offenses, NFL teams have adapted its offense to fit the quarterback.

 The Spread offense is designed to do exactly as it sounds.
 The scheme spreads out the offense with four or five receivers, which forces the defense to match.
 The personnel on the field rarely changes so the offense can wear the defense down, especially with no huddle sprinkled in.
-Blitzing the spread offense with an effective nickel defense can leave the quarterback with no outlet and force him to accept a sack.
+Blitzing the spread offense with an effective nickel defense can leave the quarterback with no outlet.